 Gelsone and Bloom continued to work together professionally for years before taking the plunge into a romantic partnership; it wasn’t until 2007 that Gelsone and Bloom married while traveling in China.
 Bloom cites their “common language” as what brought them together.

-And it’s that language of comedy that the two use to communicate in the “Madame and Monsieur” skits of Big Apple’s “Legendarium.”
+And it’s the language of comedy that the two use to communicate in the “Madame and Monsieur” skits of Big Apple’s “Legendarium.”
 The show invokes the “legend of the circus,” or a circus from the past.
-Bloom specifically cites productions of the 18th and 19th century; audience members are seated an intimate 50 feet away from the acts, performed inside a sawdust ring.
+Bloom specifically cites productions of the 18th and 19th century; audience members are seated an intimate 50 feet away from the acts who perform inside a sawdust packed ring.

 “Legendarium” features artists from all over the world; in fact, Bloom and Gelsone are the only two American actors in the cast.
 Big Apple searched the globe and only the top-tier performers were ultimately selected.

-The Acrobuffos’ unique half-masked approach harkens back to the Italian tradition known as commedia dell’arte.
-Deemed one of the first professional forms of theater, masked actors would perform, outdoors on temporary stages.
+The Acrobuffos’ unique half-masked approach hearkens back to the Italian tradition known as commedia dell’arte.
+Deemed one of the first professional forms of theater, masked actors would perform outdoors on temporary stages.
 Gelsone and Bloom use the masks to further distance their act from reality.
 They do not speak, using only nonsense noises and movement to communicate.

 “We’ve been able to get away with outrageous comedy…things we might not normally be able to get away with in clown makeup.
 People see us as cartoons, they don’t see us as human,” says Bloom.

 He describes performing as “Monsieur” as something akin to slipping on a second skin.
-The process is familiar to him, as the Acrobuffos have spent years mastering characters and traveling the world.
+The process is familiar to him, as the Acrobuffos have spent years inhabiting different characters’ body language and traveling the world.
 They have performed “Madame and Monsieur” in no less than 15 different countries.
 From the streets of Edinburgh, Scotland to Belgium and the Netherlands, Bloom has observed that no two audiences are alike.
 Such a variety of experience has proved to be invaluable.